 The intent is for Silver-Line Park to provide a wide variety of opportunities including access to the river for recreational purposes, a children’s playground, a segment of the French Broad River greenway, and a connection with the Craggy Mountain Rail Line.

-Riverside Park was originally built in 1998 and donated to the Town of Woodfin by the Riverside Business Park.
+Riverside Park was originally built in 1998 and was donated to the Town of Woodfin by the Riverside Business Park.

 PARK MASTER PLAN (large file [19mb] - download time will depend on your connection speed)

 The Whitewater Wave will be a world-class river wave-perfect for a broad range of river adventurers from novices to whitewater experts.

 To be sited adjacent to Riverside Park and along the new Woodfin Greenway, it will be created from a carefully designed and engineered ledge feature made of natural rock and concrete, and installed in the riverbed.